astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging

 \textbf{2.
 Co-Design Metrics Evaluation.} For each benchmark configuration—including algorithmic parameters (e.g., IDG kernel sizes) and platform choice (CPU, GPU, FPGA)—we assemble a consistent vector of cross-layer metrics defined in Section~\ref{sec:codesign-metrics}.
 These metrics capture performance, energy, cost, sustainability, and system constraints (e.g., SKA~SDP node power caps).
 This stage performs \textit{metric computation only}: it normalises and validates measurements across systems, preparing a unified metric vector that serves as input to optimisation.
 In the current release, system and platform metrics are evaluated using PREESM~\cite{PREESM2017}, and sustainability/economic metrics via CEO-DC~\cite{alvarez2025ceo}.
 Algorithm-level quality metrics are intentionally excluded in this release and form an open call for the community to converge on standardised tolerances.

 \textbf{3.
 Co-Design Loop \& Multi-Objective Optimisation.} The metric vectors from Stage~2 feed into a structured design-space exploration (DSE) loop following the formulation in Section~\ref{sec:codesign-formulation}.
-The objective is to systematically evaluate alternative algorithm–architecture mappings and solve the resulting multi-objective optimisation problem to produce reproducible Pareto frontiers and trade-off curves.
-This stage provides the \textit{interpretation layer}: identifying efficient regions of the design space, exposing performance–energy–quality bottlenecks, and determining when approximate methods or domain-specific accelerators become necessary to meet SKA-scale efficiency targets.
+The objective is to systematically evaluate alternative algorithm–ar\-chi\-tec\-ture mappings and solve the resulting multi-objective optimisation problem to produce reproducible Pareto frontiers and trade-off curves.
+This stage provides the \textit{interpretation layer}: identifying efficient regions of the design space, exposing performance–energy\-qual\-i\-ty bottlenecks, and determining when approximate methods or domain-specific accelerators become necessary to meet SKA-scale efficiency targets.